Lagrange Multiplier Test: testing for Random Effects

 This LM statistic follows a chi-square distribution with 1 degree of freedom because we are testing for one measure only (variance of random effects term).
 If we reject the null hypothesis using this test, we conclude that the random effects are significant in the model and the use of the Random Effects Model is appropriate.

-Breusch-Pagan Lagrange Multiplier test is applied after estimating the Random Effects Model.
+The Breusch-Pagan Lagrange Multiplier test is applied after estimating the Random Effects Model.
 The model and the test can be applied using statistical software packages.
-The results of the model show variance of the error terms, chi-square value and p-value and the results show the following:
+The results of the model show the variance of the error terms, chi-square value and p-value:

 Lagrange Multiplier Test for Random Effects